smitrajput/HumbleGlobe/README.md

 # Decentraworld
-Earth, after filtering out the centralized entities.
+A curated list of all the possible centralized entities on earth, for blockchain developers to decentralize.